sergeiissaev/net_worth/README.md

 python src/scripts/find_net_worth.py
 ```

+Note that the first day you run the software, the graphs will be blank, since at least 2 day's worth of datapoints are needed to create a line graph.

 The asset data is read from the ```data/money``` folder.
 For demonstration purposes, there are three .csv files to start.
 1. ```data/money/tfsa.csv```, which contains 10 shares of MSFT stock, 10 shares of AAPL, and 100 shares of XIU.TO.